remram44/decision-survey-platform/paper.md

 complicated multicriteria decision making problems, using the Analytic Hierarchy Process (AHP).
-The AHP has been used around the world in a wide variety of decision situations, in fields such as government, business, industry,healthcare, education, project management [@chan2006ahp],[@dede2010evaluation],[@drake1998using],[@lee2006investigating],[@liberatore2008analytic],[@saaty2003decision].
+The AHP has been used around the world in a wide variety of decision situations, in fields such as government, business, industry, healthcare, education, project management [@chan2006ahp], [@dede2010evaluation], [@drake1998using], [@lee2006investigating], [@liberatore2008analytic], [@saaty2003decision].

-This application, extensively uses algorithms in order to solve a multicriteria problem, calculating weights for each criterion, factors (sub-criteria) that characterize the criteria, and the alternative solutions of a target.
-This online application was implemented by using PHP and HTML, an SQL database and Lapack libraries [@Lapack], which are used to calculate eigenvalues and eigenvectors that help evaluating the weights for each criteria, factors and alternatives.
+This application extensively uses algorithms in order to solve a multicriteria problem, calculating weights for each criterion, factor (sub-criteria) that characterize the criteria, and the alternative solutions of a target.
+This online application was implemented by using PHP and HTML, an SQL database and Lapack libraries [@Lapack], which are used to calculate eigenvalues and eigenvectors that help evaluating the weights for each criterion, factor, and alternative.

-The NO-DOUBT tool offers a web based interface in order to create a survey, to determine a group of users who participate in the survey, to collect responses, and export results.
-In this context, this platform not only supports the AHP methodology but also the user administration, the surveys development, the definition of decision making problems.
+The NO-DOUBT tool offers a web-based interface in order to create a survey, to determine a group of users who participate in the survey, to collect responses, and export results.
+In this context, this platform not only supports the AHP methodology but also the user administration, the surveys' development, and the definition of decision-making problems.
 Each user has the opportunity to participate in a survey and view the results of previous surveys.
-Towards this end, there are two different interfaces, these of administrator and user with separate functionalities.
-The tool’s implementation demonstrates the convenience that a decision maker can conduct a survey through a decision-making service, using simple data forms and programming structures.
+Towards this end, there are two different interfaces with separate functionalities, one for administrators and one for users.
+The tool’s implementation demonstrates the convenience that a decision-maker can conduct a survey through a decision-making service, using simple data forms and programming structures.
 Furthermore, through this service, materialized algorithms of decision-making based on AHP are provided, in order to help finding the optimal solution in a rapid and easy way.

-This tool is a web based supporting tool for decision making that can be helpful both for daily simple decision problems and complex decision making problems in every day life, organizations, academia and industries.
+This tool is a web-based supporting tool for decision making that can be helpful both for daily simple decision-making problems and complex decision-making problems in every day life, organizations, academia and industries.

 # Statement of Need